-In every issue we ask wellness travel experts, contributors and partners how they stay healthy and calm when they travel.
+In every issue, we ask wellness travel experts, contributors and partners how they stay healthy and calm when they travel.

-I believe that a balanced lifestyle is the key to optimal health.
+I believe that a balanced lifestyle is a key to optimal health.
 And that means exercising!
-But how do I achieve this while traveling?
+But how do I achieve this while travelling?
 My personal secret is to pack my running shoes: I discipline myself to go for a jog wherever I am.
 The benefits aren’t only that I stay in shape and improve my cardio, I can do it anywhere and everywhere.
 And the best part is that I get to discover my new surroundings during the workout!

 Deputy Managing Director, The BodyHoliday Saint Lucia

 I use travel time as the best opportunity to take a ‘device detox’.
-I relish long flights, and choose destinations with limited connectivity.
+I relish long flights and choose destinations with limited connectivity.
 The effect is intoxicating: conversations happen naturally, and your mind has time to wander and refresh.
 Even if I do connect for brief periods, I am forced to be extremely efficient in my communications.
 Once done, I am free to be 100% focused and enjoy life’s playground uninterrupted.

 Owner & Experiential Travel Authority, éminence Canada

 Wellness is a part of every stage of my trip.
-I bring healthy food on the plane, along with noise cancelling headphones.
+I bring healthy food on the plane, along with noise-cancelling headphones.
 At my destination I strategically indulge in local eats, making minor menu tweaks to reduce calories.
-Plus I do something active – kayak, walking or the gym – everyday.
+Plus I do something active – kayak, walking or the gym – every day.
 Because the mental side of wellness is the hardest for me, I always go to the spa and participate in a Zen activity like walking on the beach or hiking alone to relax and reflect.

 Chief Vacation Officer, The Travel Diet

 To travel is a gift, so I set the intention that it will be enjoyable.
-I include long walks to enjoy the area, and I carry a hardcover book to indulge in…no e-readers, because I get too much screen time!
+I include long walks to enjoy the area, and I carry a hardcover book to indulge in…no e-readers because I get too much screen time!
 I use travel as a reason to give my skin some TLC, so I pack extra products, like a masque to give myself a mini facial.
 My return trip always includes a decadent dark chocolate bar.

 General Manager, Red Mountain Resort

 I prioritize sleep at all costs, pack healthy, mobile food and schedule time to MOVE every day.
 I keep it fun whether it’s exploring a new city on foot, taking a swim on a rooftop pool, or even plunging into the sea at sunrise.
-And when the stress of travel is on the rise, I have the Headspace app on my phone – packed with 10 minute meditations – which serve as great “time outs” as does staying connected with family on a daily basis.
+And when the stress of travel is on the rise, I have the Headspace app on my phone – packed with 10-minute meditations – which serve as great “time outs” as does staying connected with family on a daily basis.

 Founder, Kyricos & Associates